dlewis27/SSRgenotyper/README.md

 interruptions(max_difference_between_2_SSRs):        100\
 GFF:                                                     true

-#### modify the resulting gff files
+#### modify the resulting gff files:
 for i in \*.gff; do grep -v "compound" $i | awk '{if ($5-$4 >10 && $5-$4 <50) print $1 "\t" $4-100 "\t" $5+100}' > $i.mod.gff; echo "processing $i"; done

 *this process removes any compound SSRs and calculates how much flanking sequence is available.

-### concatenated the modified gff files
+### concatenated the modified gff files:
 for i in \*.mod.gff; do cat $i >> cat.gff; echo "processing $i"; done

-#### remove SSRs that do not have sufficient flanking seqeunce
+#### remove SSRs that do not have sufficient flanking seqeunce:

 awk '($2 >= 0)' cat.gff > cat_filter1.gff

-#### use bedtools getfasta to make the modified reference
+#### use bedtools getfasta to make the modified reference:

 bedtools getfasta -fi my_Reference.fasta -bed cat_filter1.gff -fo my_modified_Reference.fasta

-#### Mapping
+#### MAPPING

-Map trimmed and quality controlled fastq files to the modified reference.
-We provide an example using BWA mem, however any mapping software should work (minimap2, bowtie, etc.).
-The illumina reads should be  To map FASTQ files with
+Map trimmed and quality controlled Illumina reads (FASTQ) to the modified reference.
+We provide an example using BWA mem below, however any mapping software should work (minimap2, bowtie2, etc.).
+The illumina reads should be quality controlled (e.g., Trimmomatic) with PCR duplicates marked (e.g., Samtools -markdups)  To map Illumina reads with BWA:

-### Index the my_Reference file with:
+### Index the my_modified_Reference file with:

-bwa index myReferenceForSSRgenotyper.fasta
+bwa index my_modified_Reference.fasta

+### Mapping reads:

-then map the files with:
+then map the Illumina reads to the my_modified_Reference.fasta with:

 for i in \*.fq; do bwa mem myReferenceForSSRgenotyper.fasta $i > $i.sam; done